sccn/lsl_archived/INSTALL.md

     - if everything goes smoothly you should now have the libraries in `stage/x64/lib`
 - Qt (+path set with `-DQt5_DIR=C:/path_to/Qt/5.9.1/msvc2015_64/lib/cmake/Qt5/` or `set PATH=C:\Qt\5.9.1\msvc2015_64;%PATH%`)

+On Mac, if using homebrew Qt5, it is necessary to run the following from the project root:
+`chmod +x ./fix_mac.sh`
+`sudo ./fix_mac.sh`

-To build LSL, call either `lslbuild.py` from a valid build environment (e.g. the Visual C++ command line) or do it manually:
+To build LSL, call either `lslbuild.py` (see `lslbuild.py --help`) from a valid build environment (e.g. the Visual C++ command line) or do it manually:

 - extract the zip file or clone the repository (`git clone https://github.com/sccn/labstreaminglayer.git`)
 - change to this directory (git: `cd labstreaminglayer`)